Hi guys!

 - 1 zucchini or squash, cut into half-moon slices

-- 3 Mexican green onions or 1 bundle of regular green onions, cut into half in lengthwise then 2-inch long pieces
+- 3 Mexican green onions or 1 bundle of regular green onions, cut into half lengthwise then 2-inch long pieces

-- 1 soft or medium soft tofu, sliced into 1/2-inch thick
+- 1 soft or medium-soft tofu, sliced into 1/2-inch thick

 - handful crown daisy or any other green leafy veggie

-- 1 lb fresh or frozen dumplings of your choice (I love Bibigo brand for this recipe!)
+- 1 lb fresh or frozen dumplings of your choice

-For the Sauce & Stock
+Sauce & Stock

 - 5 to 7 cloves garlic, chopped

-- 3 to 4 tbsp gochugaru, Korean red pepper flakes (If you don’t’ want spicy, omit it)
+- 3 to 4 tbsp gochugaru, Korean red pepper flakes (If you don’t want spicy, omit it)

-- 2 tbsp fish sauce
+- 2 tbsp Yondu

-- 2 tbsp korean soup soy sauce
+- 2 tbsp Korean soup soy sauce

 - 1 tbsp maesilaek, Korean preserved green plum extract